axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-process-list/index.rst

    This user can set this link as a public link by selecting :guilabel:`All users` .
    By default, :guilabel:`Visibility`  field is not displayed and this new external link is a private link.

 #.
+For the :guilabel:`Icon`, change the best icon for it.

+#.
 Confirm your configuration with the button :guilabel:`Add`.

 |how-to-add-a-new-external-link|